olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 | iFlight 2400 PA     | 27 dBm (500 mW)  | PA + LNA                                                      |
 | iFlight 2400 TD PA  | 24 dBm (250 mW)  | True Diversity, PA + LNA                                      |

 To determine if your receiver hardware is supported with one of the generic targets, go to [ELRS Targets](https://github.com/ExpressLRS/targets/blob/master/targets.json) and look up the layout file that your hardware uses.
+Alternatively, you can use this browser based tool to look up the layout of your target: [ELRS Layout File Search](https://sunjunkim.github.io/elrs_target_search/)

 ## Connections ##